supperchong/algorithm/README.md

 - debug the testcase

+- memo

-- support import module, bundle code and copy the build code
+- support import module, bundle code and copy the build code.(only support js/ts)

 - contain contest (Do not submit directly when you attending weekly contest, copy the code and submit in browser instead.)